Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Nyst om-type preconditioner

-\textbf{Incomplete Cholesky} Lastly, we discuss the \emph{incomplete Cholesky}~\cite{fine2001efficient, Gardner2018_GPyTorch, Wang_oneMillionDataPoints,foster2009stable} decomposition as sampling strategy.
+\textbf{Incomplete Cholesky} Lastly, we discuss the \emph{incomplete Cholesky}~\cite{fine2001efficient, Gardner2018_GPyTorch, Wang_oneMillionDataPoints,foster2009stable} decomposition as a deterministic column selection strategy.
 The algorithm constructs a low-rank representation $K_k = L_k L^T_k$, by iteratively selecting inducing columns based on the Schur complement $S \in \mathbb{R}^{(n-1) \times (n-1)}$.

-In each step, the Schur complement characterizes the approximation error (kernel space not spanned by the inducing columns) of the Nyström method in \Cref{eq:nystrom_approximation}.
-In the first iteration, we have (inducing column already permuted to the front, i.e.,~$K_{n1} = \left(\begin{smallmatrix} K_{11} \\ \pmb{b} \end{smallmatrix} \right)$):
+In contrast to the two previous probabilistic approaches, the set of inducing columns is not selected at once, to avoid correlations.
+The Cholesky algorithm computes the residual Schur complement at each step and uses it as input for the next iteration, which then operates on the projected matrix with all previously selected inducing columns removed.
+In that sense, the Cholesky method uses successive Nyström approximations for each inducing column.
+In the first iteration, we have (after permutation~$K_{n1} = \left(\begin{smallmatrix} K_{11} \\ \pmb{b} \end{smallmatrix} \right)$):